Tomboy (2011 film): Plot

-Laure is a 10-year-old whose family moves to a new address in Paris.
+Laure is a 10-year-old girl whose family moves to a new address in Paris.
 Laure sees a group of boys playing outside the window and goes to play with them, but they disappear quickly.
 Instead, Laure meets Lisa, a neighborhood girl.
 Lisa assumes that Laure is a boy and asks for Laure's name.
 After a moment's thought, Laure comes up with the male name "Mickaël".
 Lisa then introduces Mickaël/Laure to the rest of the neighborhood children, stating that Mickaël is the new kid in the apartment complex.
 Mickaël becomes friends with Lisa and the boys, playing soccer with them.
 When invited to go swimming, Mickaël cuts a one-piece swimsuit into male swim briefs, and makes a clay penis to put inside.

 Over time, Lisa and Mickaël become closer, and Lisa eventually kisses Mickaël.
 Mickaël also becomes increasingly accepted by the group of boys.
 One day while playing, Lisa makes up Mickaël's face and comments: "You look good as a girl."
-Mickaël goes home hiding her face under a hoodie, but Laure's mother says she likes it, encouraging her to be more like a girl.
+Mickaël goes home hiding her face under a hoodie, but Laure's mother says she likes it, encouraging her to be more feminine.

 When Lisa comes by the apartment to look for Mickaël, she runs into Laure's precocious six-year-old sister Jeanne instead.
 The conversation makes Jeanne realize that Laure has been presenting as a boy.
 Jeanne confronts Laure and wants to tell their parents, but when Laure promises to take her along on all of Laure's outings for the rest of the summer, she quickly becomes happy to have a big brother, which she says is "way better" than having a big sister.
 She also helps cut Mickaël's hair to be more boyish, and promises to keep Mickaël's secret.